Racism

 “I am anti-racist.”

-In the spirit of growing that anti-racist practice, I want to share the New York Times Anti-Racist Reading List.
-I haven’t read everything on it yet, but I plan to work through it in the coming months.
+In that spirit, I’m sharing the New York Times Anti-Racist Reading List.
+I haven’t read everything on it yet, but I plan to work through it over the coming months—and to think alongside others as I do.

 Previous